FreeClimbAPI/nodejs-sdk/DefaultApi.md

   // MessageDirection | Either `inbound` or `outbound`.
 Only show Messages that were either *sent from* or *received by* FreeClimb. (optional)
   direction: "inbound",

+  // string | Only show messages associated with this campaign ID. (optional)
+  campaignId: "campaignId_example",

+  // string | Only show messages associated with this brand ID (optional)
+  brandId: "brandId_example",

+  // boolean | Only show messages that were sent as part of a 10DLC campaign. (optional)
+  is10DLC: true,

 };

 apiInstance.listSmsMessages(body).then((data:any) => {